Minister for Justice, Equality and Law Reform v Bailey

-Minister for Justice Equality and Law Reform v Bailey [2012] IESC 16, was an Irish Supreme Court case in which the Court held they did not have the jurisdiction to order the surrender of a non-Irish citizen for the commission of a crime committed in Ireland.
+Minister for Justice, Equality and Law Reform v Bailey [2012] IESC 16, was an Irish Supreme Court case in which the Court held they did not have the jurisdiction to order the surrender of a non-Irish citizen for the commission of a crime committed in Ireland.
 Ian Bailey was accused of murdering a French citizen in Ireland.
 The French judicial authorities requested the extradition of Bailey from Ireland to France so to question him about the crime.
 However, the issue in this case was that Bailey is not a French citizen, rather his nationality is British.
 This case dealt with an unprecedented question of law as usually the person requested by the issuing state is a national of that state.
 The significance of this case was that the Supreme Court dealt with a situation where Bailey was a British national yet the French authorities requested for his extradition.
 Nevertheless, the Court decided that Bailey could not be surrendered because the French had not actually charged him with a crime.

 Background

 A European Arrest Warrant for Bailey by the French government for the murder of Sophie Toscan Du Plantier in Ireland.
 Bailey resisted the extradition order to France.
 Bailey had previously been investigated for the murder by Irish authorities but was not charged.
-The Supreme Court had been told by the High Court to consider the public importance of an extra-territorial jurisdiction to prosecute a person for an offense which the DPP had decided not to prosecute.
+The Supreme Court had been told by the High Court to consider the public importance of an extraterritorial jurisdiction to prosecute a person for an offense which the DPP had decided not to prosecute.
 The Court looked at a number of statutes to decide whether the surrender of Bailey would be a violation of the Irish statutes, or if it is unfair to him, or whether it would be an abuse of power.

 Ian Bailey was accused of murdering of Sophie Toscan du Plantier some time during 23 December 1996 in Co Cork.
 On 18 March 2011, the High Court delivered a judgement which decided to surrender Bailey to France.
-However after the Court certified to the Supreme Court that this case involved a point of law of public importance, Bailey appealed to the Supreme Court.
+However, after the Court certified to the Supreme Court that this case involved a point of law of public importance, Bailey appealed to the Supreme Court.
 He did so on the basis of section 16(12) of the European Arrest Warrant as amended by section 12 of the Criminal Justice (Miscellaneous Provisions) Act 2009.

 The Supreme Court held that the requirements of section 21A of the European Arrest Warrant Act 2003 (the 2003 Act) had not been satisfied.
 Meaning, there had been no decision made to prosecute Bailey for the alleged murder of du Plantier by French authorities.
 Without such a decision, it would be unlawful to extradite him to France.
 Hence, the appeal was allowed on foot of section 44 of the European Arrest Warrant Act but not on the basis of section 42 of the same Act.